-If your financial aid eligibility includes a Health Professions Student Loan (HPSL), Loan for Disadvantaged Students (LDS), Primary Care Loan (PCL) or a USC institutional loan, you will receive instructions for completing a Master Promissory Note electronically at your USC email address prior to the beginning of of each semester and/or each disbursement.
-A new promissory note is required every new disbursement for HPSL, LDS, PCL and USC loans.
+If your financial aid eligibility includes a Health Professions Student Loan (HPSL), Loan for Disadvantaged Students (LDS), Primary Care Loan (PCL) or a USC institutional loan, you will receive instructions for completing a Master Promissory Note electronically at your USC email address prior to the beginning of each semester and/or each disbursement.
+A new promissory note is required for every new disbursement for HPSL, LDS, PCL and USC loans.
 You will receive an email notification from Heartland/ECSI at the start of each academic year.

-If you have any questions regarding these loans, please call the Student Financial Services Office at (213) 740-4077.
+If you have any questions regarding these loans, please call the Student Financial Services office at (213) 740-4077.

 If you are borrowing a Federal Direct Graduate PLUS Loan to help cover your expenses, you must complete the application steps detailed at financialaid.usc.edu/loans to ensure proper receipt of your funds.
 USC processes a separate PLUS loan for each enrolled term.
 If you wish to borrow the PLUS loan for multiple terms, please submit a separate application for each term.
 Credit is checked once every 180 days for those with multiple applications.